How to Clean and Care for Your Diamond Engagement Ring

 Know how to spot a loose stone.
 There are six major signs that your jewelry’s about to break.

 Place your ring in a designated spot while showering

 All those soaps and shampoos will cause buildup on your ring.
 Plus, fishing a ring out of the drain is never fun!

 Wipe down with a dry gem cloth

 Need your very own gem cloth?
-Ask your jeweler or let us know!
+Your jeweler may be able to provide one.

 How to Care for Your Diamond Engagement Ring Weekly

 A light cleaning using a safe, homemade jewelry cleaner

 Sweat and body oil can dull the shine of your jewelry.
 The best DIY diamond ring cleaner calls for just warm soapy water and a fresh toothbrush.
 Watch the video to the right to learn how to clean diamond rings.